-Authors: Jordan Clark*, University of North Carolina - Chapel Hill, Charles E. Konrad, University of North Carolina at Chapel Hill
+Authors: Jordan Clark*, University of North Carolina at Chapel Hill, Charles E. Konrad, University of North Carolina at Chapel Hill, Sandra Rayne, Southeast Regional Climate Center (SERCC), Ferdouz Cochran, Carolinas Integrated Sciences and Assessments (CISA)

 Topics: Climatology and Meteorology